bgpfix/bgpipe/README.md

       --md5 string         TCP MD5 password

 Common Options:
-  -A, --args               consume all arguments till -- -R, --right              operate in the R direction -L, --left               operate in the L direction -W, --wait strings       wait for given event before starting -S, --stop strings       stop after given event is handled -I, --in string          where to inject new messages (default "next")
+  -A, --args               consume all CLI arguments till -- -L, --left               operate in the L direction -R, --right              operate in the R direction -W, --wait strings       wait for given event before starting -S, --stop strings       stop after given event is handled -I, --in string          where to inject new messages (default "next")